hengran/Investigating-LLMs/README.md

   - misinformation [[Discern and Answer: Mitigating the Impact of Misinformation in Retrieval-Augmented Models with Discriminators](https://browse.arxiv.org/pdf/2305.01579.pdf)]
 + LLMs performance:
   -  Noise Robustness, negative rejection, information integration, and dealing with false information [[When Not to Trust Language Models: Investigating Effectiveness of Parametric and Non-Parametric Memories](https://aclanthology.org/2023.acl-long.546.pdf)]
-  -  Faithfulness[[Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering](https://arxiv.org/abs/2307.16877)]: It is a kind of Input-conflicting hallucination. [[ Trustworthy LLMs: a Survey and Guideline for Evaluating Large Language Models' Alignment](https://arxiv.org/abs/2308.05374)]
+  -  Faithfulness[[Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering](https://arxiv.org/abs/2307.16877)]: It is a kind of Input-conflicting hallucination. [[Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models](https://arxiv.org/abs/2309.01219)]
   -  knowledge conflicts. [[Adaptive Chameleon or Stubborn Sloth: REVEALING THE BEHAVIOR OF LARGE LANGUAGE MODELS IN KNOWLEDGE CONFLICTS](https://browse.arxiv.org/pdf/2305.13300.pdf)] [[Trusting Your Evidence: Hallucinate Less with Context-aware Decoding](https://arxiv.org/abs/2305.14739)]
   -  Factual Knowledge Boundary.  [[Investigating the Factual Knowledge Boundary of Large Language Models with Retrieval Augmentation](https://arxiv.org/abs/2305.13300)] [[When Not to Trust Language Models: Investigating Effectiveness of Parametric and Non-Parametric Memories](https://aclanthology.org/2023.acl-long.546.pdf)]